liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/02-tuning-for-the-data-upgrade.markdown

 ## Tuning the Database Transaction Log

-In production, transaction logs mark safe states to roll back to.
+In sharepointion, transaction logs mark safe states to roll back to.
 In data upgrades, however, the safe state is the original data backup.
 Since transaction logging is insignificant for data upgrades, it should be disabled or minimized.
 Here are log tuning instructions for each database.